redirwin/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

 Event listeners are code that is attached to nodes and that listen for and respond to events on a page.
-Even listeners are set up to acknowledge a specific event, and then send that event to a handler function for a specific response.
+Event listeners are set up to acknowledge a specific event, and then send that event to a handler function for a specific response.

 4. Why would we convert a NodeList into an Array?